Saturday, September 28, 2024

 Book review: Emil Zopfi’s new documentary novel recreates a tragic story from the Belle Époque of climbing and ballooning

 But were they really a pair?
 Visitors who step into Zermatt’s churchyard see them at once – the twin headstones leaning tenderly towards each other, one for Irmgard Schiess (b.1903) and the other for Victor de Beauclair (b.
 1874).
 Both died on 15 August 1929, “am Matterhorn”.
-Noting the age gap of almost three decades between this ill-fated rope team, most visitors just sigh, shake their heads and move on – leaving the question unanswered.
+Noting the age gap of almost three decades between these ill-fated rope partners, most visitors just sigh, shake their heads and move on – leaving the question unanswered.

 The gravestones of Irmgard Schiess and Victor de Beauclair